Onurtag/TSolidBackground/README.md

 * Experimental window hooking currently works like this:
 After Hooking Main Window(or browser tab) to the Hooked window, the hooked window will stay always on top when that tab/window is currently active.
 When you change tabs/go to a different window it will minimize and when you go back it will be on top again.
 You can also stop the window hooker using the tray icon menu.

+* For now you can use [this script](https://pastebin.com/DdTkfjdM) to make a windows transparent or clickthrough.

 --------------------
 **Known Issues:**